Marcia Crosby: Construction of the Imaginary Indian

 "I can hardly speak your words because I think you might not forgive me for telling the story you wanted kept a secret.
-Yes, some of out leaders, some of our old people and others on our communities want us to be quiet about life on our social and geographical reserves.
+Yes, some of our leaders, some of our old people and others on our communities want us to be quiet about life on our social and geographical reserves.
 They want us to be silent and if we are not we are not family.
 But your silence deadened me gram.
 This is about love and anger.
 This is about sadness and joy.
 About strength and total collapse of the spirit."

-This quotation included in "The Implication of Restorative Justice for Aboriginal Women" is reinforcement for how dedicated Crosby is in making works that offers a spirit, honor and resistance.